introdh2016/labs/spatial_holc.md

 ##  Explore Census info

 Right click on the Census_tract_2010.
 Select Properties -> Symbology.
 Change the "Show" on the left side to Quantities.
 Once there, you can change the "Value" to White, Black or another category.
-Make sure to normalize by total population (total).
+Make sure to normalize by total population ("Total").
 You can adjust the number of buckets.
 Explore!

+To make the city map transparent: Right click on the CITY_STATE_NEW.png.
+Select Properties -> Display -> Transparency and adjust as you see fit.

 ## Information
  If you want to see more data about the census tract,  click on the "i" button next to the cursor button on the top toolbar (right below Geoprocessing).